Sequential Gaussian Processes for Online Learning of Nonstationary Functions: Empirical Analyses for Online GP-MOE

 \subsection{Hyperparameter Settings}

-Our approach has important hyperparameters which can affect the performance of our online GP-MOE algorithm.
-Specifically, these are the number of particles, the minibatch size, the Dirichlet process concentration parameter (which control the number of clusters that partition the input space).
-To automatically select the value for the DP concentration parameter, $ \alpha $, one may place a prior on the parameter and take Gibbs samples from the posterior \citep{Escobar:West:1995}.
-However, for our experiments we choose to fix $ \alpha $ in the interest of speed.

-\cite{Zhang:Williamson:2017} provide an in-depth examination of how changing these parameters affect the predictive performance in terms of test set log likelihood and mean squared error.
-Increasing the number of importance samples, $J$, and minibatch size of the algorithm will improve model performance and increase computation time while increasing the number of experts, $K$, will decrease both computation time and model performance (as $K$ increases, the covarance matrix becomes diagonally dominant, and is unable to capture input correlation).
+Our approach has important hyperparameters that can affect the performance of our online GP-MOE algorithm.
+Specifically, these important hyperparameters are the number of particles and the minibatch size.
+The authors of the IS-MOE method provides an in-depth examination of how changing these hyperparameters affect the predictive performance in terms of test set log likelihood and mean squared error \cite{Zhang:Williamson:2017}.
+Increasing the number of importance samples, $J$, and minibatch size $ B $ of the algorithm will improve model performance and increase computation time, while increasing the number of experts, $K$, will decrease both computation time and model performance (as $K$ increases, the covariance matrix becomes diagonally dominant, and is unable to capture input correlation).
 However, there are intermediate settings for each parameter that can drastically reduce computation time without a decrease in predictive model performance.